Donald Cary Williams

 Many philosophers have admitted tropes into their scheme of things: Aristotle, Locke, Spinoza and Leibniz, for example.
 What is distinctive in Williams is not that tropes are admitted as a category, but as the only fundamental category, a trope-based form of what Schaffer calls “property primitivism.”
 (Schaffer 2003, 125).
 All else is constructed out of tropes, including concrete particulars and general properties, whereas tropes themselves are not constructed out of anything else, for example, out of a substance, a universal and the relation of exemplification.
 Not surprisingly, various aspects of Williams’ trope primitivism have been subjected to serious philosophical challenges either directly or indirectly.

 Some philosophers reject all forms of property primitivism, including that of Williams, on the grounds that properties cannot serve as the only independent elements of being.
-They lack the requisite independence, the capacity of existing in any combination with “wholly distinct existences.”
+Properties must be had by objects and a property cannot be instantiated in isolation from wholly distinct properties so they lack the requisite independence, the capacity of existing in any combination with “wholly distinct existences.”
+(Some philosophers go so far as to claim that if a property P is a trope, then P is dependent on the specific thing that has it and so could not have existed without that thing existing; see Mulligan, Simons, & Smith 1984, Heil 2003.)
 There are two ways for this objection to go.
 (1) Armstrong takes the ostensive fact that properties must be had by objects to establish the dependence of properties on non-property particulars, substrata, and, thus, the falsity of property primitivism (Armstrong 1989, 115).
 (2) Alternately, one can take the apparent fact that there can be no properties that are not clustered with other properties to show that properties cannot play this role.

 As for (2), some philosophers reject the requirement that if properties are the only ultimate constituents of reality, then they must be capable of existing in isolation from all other wholly distinct properties (Simons 1994; Denkel 1997).
 Properties can be both the only ultimate constituents of reality and inter-dependent.
 This response requires the rejection of the Humean principle that the basic independent units of being can exist in any combination, including unaccompanied (Schaffer 2003, 126).
 A very different response to (2) rejects the necessity of trope clustering altogether (Williams 1966, 97; Campbell 1981, 479; Schaffer 2003).